|Nutrition Facts (per serving)|

 1/2 cup dry Champagne

 2 tablespoons unsalted butter, cubed

 Gather the ingredients.

 Place the chicken breasts at the bottom of a large soup pot or saucepan.
 Cover with cold water and add the salt, carrots, celery, and onion.

 Bring the pot to a boil, then lower it to a simmer.
 Simmer very gently for 10 minutes, then turn off the heat, cover the pot tightly and let the chicken sit in the hot water for about 15 minutes.
 Remove the poached chicken breasts, drain them and set them aside to cool slightly while you make the sauce.

-Add the champagne to the pan, bring it to a boil and let it reduce for about two minutes.
-Add the cream, bring to a gentle boil again, then lower heat to a simmer and reduce for another two minutes.
+Add the Champagne to the pan, bring it to a boil and let it reduce for about 2 minutes.
+Add the cream, bring to a gentle boil again, then lower heat to a simmer and reduce for another 2 minutes.

 Top the chicken generously with the sauce and serve immediately.